efficient/libcuckoo/README.md

 We decided to change the build system to CMake, and have created a new version of the table in the branch [future-master](https://github.com/efficient/libcuckoo/tree/future-master).
-This update also contains a number of small but important performance and correctness improvements.
+This update also contains a number of small but important performance improvements, and better tests and benchmarks.
 We recommend existing users switching to the new version, as future development will continue on this branch, and it will eventually replace the exsiting master branch.
 New users should start with the [future-master](https://github.com/efficient/libcuckoo/tree/future-master) branch.